Frequently Asked Questions

 Got a question?
 You’ll find answers to the most frequently asked questions about Masport fireplaces here.
 Can’t find the information you’re looking for?
 Get in touch, we’re happy to help.

 This will depend on the fire you choose.
-Our R5000 models have the option of adding a 2-speed fan.
-The LE4000 Provincial includes a single speed fan as part of its design.
+Our R5000 Ped model have the option of adding a 2-speed fan.
+Fan can not be installed along with water booster or R5000 Leg model.
+The LE4000 Provincial includes a single speed fan as of it's design.

 All our products are sold through Masport stockists.
 We don’t sell directly to the public.
 Please click here to find your closest stockist.

 All freestanding radiant Masport fires are built to allow cooking on the high quality 6-8mm steel top.
 The Hestia 2 is a convection wood fire and is not suited to cooking.

 The use of a zero clearance box is only necessary if you are installing an inbuilt fireplace into combustible framework – for example timber framing.